 Now, at the top I noticed there was an advisory.

 When I tap on details, I see that Muni has some service changed in effect, and we are communicating those service changes to our customers.

-You can zoom out to see the entire transit network
+You can zoom out to see the entire transit network of the Bay Area.

 Or you can zoom in to get more details.